specfor/laundry-management-system/api/README.md

 <h4>GET - /api/v1/customers </h4>
 <p>Parameters
 <br>
-start - optional -> when there are more than 30 results results are broken into pages. index to start retrieving results branch-id - optional
+page-num - optional -> when there are more than 30 results, results are broken into pages. page number to retrieve results branch-id - optional
 </p>
 <p>Returns customer data</p>